githubtraining/github-actions-publish-to-github-packages/course-details.md

-GitHub Actions makes it easier than ever to incorporate continuous delivery (CD) into your repositories.​  This course will teach you what is needed to test and deliver artifacts that are ready for deployment.
+GitHub Actions makes it easier than ever to incorporate continuous delivery (CD) into your repositories.
+This course will teach you what is needed to test and deliver artifacts that are ready for deployment.
-​

 After taking this course, you'll be able to:

 - Describe CD and why it is necessary